MFalahee/OppositeSides/README.md

 This is a small project, that I'm currently working on. <br>
 Not sure where it's headed totally, but I'll update this as it plots a course. <br>
-API keys are privately stored on a local backend right now as I can't grant everyone access to google API Hopefully by the end of it, I'll have something that's made with many mistakes, a will to learn, and some fun too. <br>
+API keys are privately stored on a local backend right now as I can't grant everyone access to google API, so a local build won't work without adding a .env with your own dev key.
+Hopefully by the end of it, I'll have something that's made with many mistakes, a will to learn, and some fun too. <br>
+also I really hope it's complete with testing..

 ---